Biden reaches deal to let Sanders keep hundreds of delegates

 It’s the other third of delegates — won based on statewide results — that are at issue.
 To keep these delegates, candidates must still be running for president when the people who will serve as convention delegates are selected, usually at state party conventions, according to the party’s delegate selection rules.

-Under the delegate agreement, Sanders would get to keep a little more than 300 delegates that, under party rules, he sacrificed when he suspended his campaign.
+The delegate agreement says Sanders would get to keep a little more than 300 delegates that, under party rules, he sacrificed when he suspended his campaign.
 Officially, they would remain Biden’s delegates, but Sanders’ supporters would get to fill those seats.
 Both the Biden and Sanders campaigns will have the authority to approve or reject the people who want to fill those delegate slots.

-Biden leads with 1,428 delegates to the national convention, while Sanders has 952, according to the AP count.
-The AP stopped awarding statewide delegates to Sanders after he suspended his campaign but did not remove the delegates he would have lost under party rules because of the ongoing negotiations between the two campaigns.
+Biden leads with 1,406 delegates to the national convention, while Sanders has 974, according to the AP count.
+The AP had stopped awarding statewide delegates to Sanders after he suspended his campaign.
+The AP updated its count to reflect the agreement between the two campaigns.

+Despite letting Sanders keep the statewide delegates, Biden is all but assured of securing enough delegates to clinch the nomination in June, if states hold their nominating contests as scheduled.
+Many states have postponed primaries because of the coronavirus pandemic, setting up June 2 as second Super Tuesday in the race.

-Sanders delegates would also get seats on key convention committees that will enforce convention rules and draft the party’s platform.
-This would allow Sanders and progressives to maximize their influence on key convention committees this summer and on the convention floor –- whether virtual, because of the coronavirus pandemic, or an in-person gathering as planned in Milwaukee.
+Sanders delegates would get seats on key convention committees that will enforce convention rules and draft the party’s platform.
+This would allow Sanders and progressives to maximize their influence on convention committees this summer and on the convention floor –- whether virtual, because of the coronavirus pandemic, or an in-person gathering as planned in Milwaukee.

 The deal came out of a series of talks led by Anita Dunn, a senior strategist for Biden, and Jeff Weaver, Sanders’ top political adviser.